virtser/grunt-autoupdate/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## License
-Copyright (c) 2014 Erwan Jegouzo.
-Licensed under the MIT license.
-Copyright (c) 2016 David Virtser.
+Copyright (c) 2016 Erwan Jegouzo and David Virtser.
 Licensed under the MIT license.